md0011/animated-portfolio/README.md

 # Animated Portfolio

-A personal portfolio website built with React.js featuring engaging animations throughout the user experience.
+A personal portfolio website built with React.js, featuring smooth animations powered by `Framer Motion`.

 ## 💻 Technologies used
 - React